recafe54/aws-python-utils/ielts_prompt/event/event.md

 [23.
 Describe an exciting adventure you would like to go on](https://www.notion.so/23-Describe-an-exciting-adventure-you-would-like-to-go-on-23c25881cd564131b3a72070ae215505?pvs=21)

-You should say:
+23. Describe an exciting adventure you would like to go on You should say:

 Where you would like to go to